Ghanaian Car Dealer Highlights Toyota Voxy’s Earning Potential in Transport Business

 In the end, the discussion has highlighted one key point: whether through trotros, Voxy, or ride-hailing platforms, vehicle ownership in Ghana can be profitable, but only when the numbers are carefully understood.

-Influencer shared reliable cars for Uber business
+Influencer shares reliable cars for Uber business

-Previously, YEN.com.gh reported that a Ghanaian car influencer, Alpha, shared a ranked list of cars he believes are the most practical for Uber in Ghana, focusing on fuel efficiency, low maintenance cost and durability.
+Previously, YEN.com.gh reported that a car influencer, Alpha, had shared a ranked list of cars he believes are the most practical for Uber in Ghana, focusing on fuel efficiency, low maintenance cost and durability.

 Source: YEN.com.gh